-December 15, 2015 - In the wake of the Supreme Court's 2014 decision in Alice Corp. v.
+In the wake of the Supreme Court's 2014 decision in Alice Corp. v.
 CLS Bank, courts have been struggling to define the line between abstract idea and patent-eligible invention.
-The Federal Circuit on Friday, Dec.
-11, heard oral arguments in McRO Inc. v.
+The Federal Circuit on December 11, 2015 heard oral arguments in McRO Inc. v.
 Bandai Namco Games America Inc. et al., a case that has the potential to make that line a bit clearer.
-If you're already familiar with the posture of this case, you won't miss anything if you skip to Section 2, infra.